Instant Pot Split Pea Soup (Video)

 PIN Instant Pot Split Pea Soup to try it later.

-There are other types of split pea soup on the blog, so I guess it’s obvious that I’m a fan.
-And when I first got the Instant Pot, this was one of the soup recipes I really wanted to try.
-I wanted a recipe that was a different take on this classic soup, which is why I added ham and sweet potatoes to my original Instant Pot Split Pea Soup!
+When I first got an Instant Pot, Instant Pot Split Pea Soup was one of the soup recipes I really wanted to try, even though there were a few recipes for split pea soup on the blog.
+And I wanted a recipe that was a different take on this classic soup, which is why I added sweet potatoes to this split pea soup!

-But recently I decided to update my recipe into a version that’s lower in carbs, so I reduced the amount of sweet potatoes and added some red bell peppers to make a low-carb split pea soup recipe.
-Check the nutritional information to see what you think!
+But recently I decided to update the recipe into a version that’s lower in carbs, so I used more ham, fewer sweet potatoes, and added some chopped red bell peppers to make a low-carb split pea soup recipe.
+And there are suggestions below to make it even lower in carbs if that’s what works for you.

-Or there are suggestions below to make it even lower in carbs if that’s what works for you.
-And any time you happen to end up with some leftover ham, this tasty soup is a great idea for using it.
+If you’re a split pea soup fan like I am, any time you happen to end up with some leftover ham, this tasty Instant Pot Split Pea soup is a great idea for using it.
+I hope you’ll try this recipe!

 What ingredients do you need for this recipe?